David Frawley

-David Frawley is an American Hindutva activist and a teacher of Hinduism.
+David Frawley (born September 21, 1950) is an American Hindutva activist and a teacher of Hinduism.

 He has written numerous books on topics spanning the Vedas, Hinduism, yoga, ayurveda and Hindu astrology.
 In 2015 he was honored by the government of India with the Padma Bhushan, the third-highest civilian award in India.

 A prominent ideologue of the Hindutva movement, he has also been accused of practicing historical revisionism.

 Early life and education

 David Frawley was born to a Catholic family in Wisconsin and had nine siblings.
 Frawley is largely an autodidact.
 He studied ayurveda under B. L. Vashta of Mumbai for a span of about a decade, and obtained a "Doctor of Oriental Medicine" degree via a correspondence course from the International Institute of Chinese Medicine, Santa Fe, New Mexico, a school for acupuncture which closed in 2003 due to "administrative and governance irregularities" and financial problems."

 Frawley is the founder and the sole instructor at the American Institute of Vedic Studies at Santa Fe, New Mexico and is a former president of the American Council of Vedic Astrology.
 He also previously taught Chinese herbal medicine and western herbology.